bekk/bekk-christmas/post/thecloud/wip-building-a-dashboard-with-google-bigquery-and-datastudio-1-2.md

 * Show number of available docks near public transport hubs to dock your bike
 * Display the station names, which were not collected in the real-time data table

 These data points were not immediately available in our data table, and so we had to build different queries for manipulating the data as we wanted.
-Below is an example of a query to display the three racks near Stortinget T-banestasjon with available docks.
+Below is an example of a query to display the three racks near Stortinget metro station with available docks.

-**Example for showing 3 available dockings near Stortinget station:**
+**Example of showing 3 available dockings near Stortinget station:**

 ```sql
 SELECT DISTINCT